ferdinandyb/throttle/README.md

 ```

 - `task_timeout`: how long to wait before cleaning up a process with no more incoming commands (probably no need to change this)
+- `retry_sequence`: list of seconds to successively wait if a (non-silent) job fails (e.g. bad credentials), the last element is retried in perpetuity
-- `retry_sequence`: list of seconds to successively wait if a command fails (e.g. no internet connection), the last element is retried in perpetuity
+- `retry_sequence_silent`: list of seconds to successively wait if a silent job fails (e.g. no internet connection), the last element is retried in perpetuity
 - `notification_cmd`: in case of a command failure, this command is called.
 See below for template keys
 - `notify_on_counter`: how many failures before a notification should be sent
 - `job_timeout`: how many seconds to let a job run, before timeouting it